Mint Mobile vs AT&T — which carrier is better for you?

 Mint Mobile gets the nod for affordability and flexibility.
 It has one of the cheapest unlimited data plans, and it offers several tiered data plans, compared to AT&T, which focuses primarily on unlimited data.
 (Our look at the best unlimited data plans goes into more detail on what Mint, AT&T and others have to offer.)

 AT&T may have more costly plans than Mint Mobile, but its plans include a lot more features and incentives.
-An AT&T unlimited plan, for example, includes hotspot data, unlimited international texting, and a 6-month subscription to Google's Stadia streaming service.
-Sign up for the carrier's Unlimited Elite plan, and AT&T includes HBO Max streaming.
+An AT&T Unlimited Premium plan, for example, includes 60GB of premium hotspot data, unlimited international texting, 4K UHD streaming, and truly unlimited data that doesn't throttle when a limit is reached.
 You can also lower the price of your plans and devices with our AT&T Mobility promo codes.

 Mint Mobile vs AT&T: Pricing and available deals